-Another issue with the do-it-yourself code of this example app is the boilerplate code needed per model class for the data storage
+Another issue with the code of this Java example app is the repetitious boilerplate code needed per entity class for the storage management

 One of the most fundamental principles of software architecture is separation of concerns.
+This principle is also the basis of the Model-View-Controller (MVC) architecture paradigm.
 It requires to keep the different functional parts of a software application independent of each other as much as possible.
 More specifically, it implies to keep the app's model classes independent of

 the user interface (UI) code because it should be possible to re-use the same model classes with different UI technologies;